climateengine/requests-iap2/README.md

 ### On Vertex AI or Cloud AI Platform Notebooks

-If you are running on Vertex AI or Cloud AI Platform Notebooks, you will need to set `oob=True` when creating the `IAPAuth` object.
+If you are running on Vertex AI or Cloud AI Platform Notebooks, you will need to set `oob=True` to specify Out of Band (OOB) authentication when creating the `IAPAuth` object.

+Other reasons that you may need to set `oob=True` would be for security readons or if you are running the program on a restricted VM.

+Please note that setting `oob=True` will generate an "unable to connect" or "host unreachable" error.
+This is expected and does not indicate authentication failure, so if you have received this error be sure and continue on to test the API authentication by making a GET request to an API endpoint.

 ## Cross-Project ADC Credentials